Ovulation tests, also known as ovulation predictor kits (OPKs), are extremely useful when you are trying to conceive.

-- Observe the color density of the two lines (bands) or the digital test result after 3-5 minutes (see packaging instructions)
+- Wait for 3-5 minutes, then observe the color density of the two lines (bands) or the digital test result (see packaging instructions)

-With digital ovulation tests, there is no need for interpretation.
+With digital ovulation tests, there’s no need for interpretation.
 They will give you a yes/no answer to whether your LH is surging and ovulation is close.
 Consult the packaging instructions to see how a positive test result is indicated.